herberthenrique/todo-react-node/api/README.md

 3. Change the value of mongo uri in `src/config/enviroment/development.js`

-4. Run `node server` to start the development server.
+4. Run `npm run dev` to start the development server.